 In celebration of Black History Month 2023, a new stamp unveiled by Canada Post featured an illustration of Chloe Cooley.

 Location: Look for a plaque on the water side of the Niagara Parkway, just south of the crossing of Line 6 road and the Niagara Parkway.
 There is also a display at Laura Secord Homestead.

-The collection of buildings around Navy Hall served as the first seat of government for the Executive Council of Upper Canada.
-It was here where John Graves Simcoe made the first legislative steps in the Act Against Slavery of 1793.
+It was here in Niagara-on-the-Lake where John Graves Simcoe, Lt Governor of Upper Canada, made the first legislative steps in the Act Against Slavery of 1793.

-Location: The Simcoe memorial is located in Niagara-on-the-Lake (305 Ricardo Street, Niagara-on-the-Lake, Ontario)
+Location: The Simcoe memorial is located at Navy Hall in Niagara-on-the-Lake (305 Ricardo Street, Niagara-on-the-Lake, Ontario)